dxlr8r/argus/docs/functions.md

 get_enumerated obj ['key ...']
 ```

-Description: Print to stdout entries where key matches as an enumerated list, a sequence of positive integert starting at 1.
+Description: Print to stdout entries where key matches as an enumerated list, a sequence of positive integers starting at 1.

 # Helper functions